Postgraduate Course: Marine Ecosystems and Policies (PGGE11254)

 |Summary||Marine (coastal and ocean) environments are fundamental features of the Earth system that are profoundly influenced by human interactions.
 As these ecosystems are trans-boundary and multi-dimensional, the policy instruments governing the utilization of coastal ocean systems are complex.
 However, policies, laws and regulations are often disconnected to the scale and dynamics of targeted ecosystems and species in both time and space (e.g. oceanographic processes, migratory species, multi-site life stages).
 Many global to local scale policies could be more effective, support deeper understanding of ecosystem processes, and take into account cumulative impacts of social pressures and environmental change.
 Additionally, as technology advances, human population increases, and energy demands extend the horizons of marine exploration and exploitation further offshore, understanding the connections between ecosystem dynamics and policies is increasingly vital.

-The Marine Ecosystems and Policies course has 4 main elements.
+The Marine Ecosystems and Policies course will be delivered through:

-1. Lectures: every week, students will receive a lecture on a new biome, with a related case study from academic staff and guest lecturers to reflect the latest advances in certain topics.
-Biomes for example include, polar regions, high seas, coral reefs and continental margins.
+1. Weekly lectures: every week, students will receive a lecture on a new biome, with a related case study from academic staff or guest lecturers to reflect the latest advances in certain topics.
+Biomes for example include polar regions, high seas, coral reefs and continental margins.

 Entry Requirements (not applicable to Visiting Students)